 - A 2-4 page personal statement and a resume

 - Two recommendations from law professors.
 Ideally, these should be included with your CAS report.
 Letters sent after submitting an application or after the deadline may be provided via email attachments to firstname.lastname@example.org

-- A home law school transcript, or an individual grade report that includes final spring term grades, sent directly to email@example.com or faxed to (510) 643-6222.
+- A home law school transcript, or an individual grade report that includes final spring term grades, sent directly to email@example.com.
 DO NOT send your law school transcript to the LSAC.
 We will accept a student copy of your spring term grades to expedite the review process, but a final official transcript must follow if you are admitted.

-- Financial aid applicants should follow the instructions provided to first-year applicants
+- Financial aid applicants should follow the instructions provided to first-year applicants, located here.

 Frequently Asked Questions by Transfer Applicants

 Earn excellent grades during your first year.
 The predominant focus of our transfer review process is academic performance during the first year of law school.

 We accept transfer applications from April 15-June 15.
 Assuming you applied for first-year status last year, your LSAC subscription should still be active.

 An early application is encouraged to ensure that all of your documents are processed expeditiously.
 Refer to the transfer checklist above for specific information on what you need to submit.
 Supporting documents (spring grades, recommendations, etc.) may arrive after our deadline, but be forewarned that almost all of our decisions will have been made by the second week in July.
 Admission decisions cannot be made until after spring grades are reported.
 You may email your spring grades to firstname.lastname@example.org.
 We will accept an unofficial copy for review purposes, but require an official transcript with both fall and spring grades to be sent to us as soon as possible.